WWE's Most Wanted Treasures

 WWE’s Most Wanted Treasures is an American reality television series.
 The series premiered on A&E on April 18, 2021.

 On March 1, 2022, it was announced that A&E had ordered 24 more episodes of the series.

 Plot

-The series involves WWE personalities, instructed by Triple H and Stephanie McMahon, traveling across the country with A. J. Francis, searching for collectibles related to professional wrestling.
+The series involves various WWE personalities, instructed by Paul "Triple H" Levesque and Stephanie McMahon, traveling across the country with A. J. Francis (Season 1) or Booker T, Mick Foley and Lita (Season 2–present) searching for collectibles related to professional wrestling.